CXX-Qt - Safe interop between Rust and Qt

 The Rust struct must be defined outside the bridge module and is therefore referred to using super::.
 This just needs to be a normal Rust struct and can contain any kind of field, even Rust-only types that are not compatible with CXX.

-Unless we want to use CXX-Qt's Constructor feature we just need to ensure that this struct implements Rusts Default trait In this case we just use #[derive(Default)] on the struct.
+Unless we want to use CXX-Qt's Constructor feature we just need to ensure that this struct implements Rusts Default trait In this case we can just use #[derive(Default)] on the struct.

 #[derive(Default)]